ARTS UPPER HUNTER REGIONAL SNAPSHOT 2017

 - No tertiary arts education.

-- Lack of locally written or devised performance work.
+- Negligible locally written or devised performance work.

-- Lack of arts opportunities for young people (apart from school).
+- Shortage of arts opportunities for young people (apart from school and dance).

 Aboriginal Population and Language Groups